chalabaj/Snafu/README.md

 maxsteps = 600             # total number of steps
 method  = lz-adiabatic     # bomd/lz-adibatic (Belyaev)
-abinitio  = molpro-casscf   # where to take gradients and energies, file name has to start  g09 or molpro restart = 0                # not yet working
-vel_adj = 1                # 0  - simple scaling K = sqrt(1+-dE/Ekin), 1- forces from new surface are included into velocity at hop point
+abinitio  = molpro-casscf   # where to take gradients and energies, file name has to start  g09 or molpro vel_adj = 1                # 0  - simple scaling K = sqrt(1+-dE/Ekin), 1- forces from new surface are included into velocity at hop point
 ener_thresh = 1.0          # threshold for max energy drift in eV
 hop_thresh = 0.5           # energy threshold for hopping between the states with energy difference less than this (in eV)
+restart = 0                # 1 - restart from restart.in, 0 - unset but writes restart information
+restart_write = 100        # writes restart_$i.in file each i-th step, here i = 100
+restart_step = 500         # restart a simulation from selected step, (here 500-th step, restart_500.in must be in executing folder)

 ## TODO:
 add diabatization scheme: Le Yu, Phys.Chem.Chem.Phys., 2014, 16, 25883; **doi:10.1039/C4CP03498H**